 - In this pose, you have to stand next to one another with your faces in the same direction.

-- Ensure there is about half a feet distance between both of you.
+- Ensure there is about half a foot distance between both of you.

 - Stretch your inner arms and raise them to join the palms together above your heads.